neomura/cartridge/shell/readme.md

 ### Pads

-Compatible with up to 4 Super Nintendo Entertainment System-like controllers.
+Compatible with up to 4 Nintendo Entertainment System-like controllers.

 The following buttons are defined:

-- Face down.
+- Face right.
 - Face left.
 - Select.
 - Start.